leejarvis/slop/README.md

 Slop
 ====

-Slop is a simple option parser with an easy to remember syntax and friendly API.
+Slop is a simple option collector with an easy to remember syntax and friendly API.

-**NOTE** This software is still in beta, it contains bugs and lacks core features
+**NOTE** This software is still unstable, it contains bugs and lacks core features

 Installation